tenox7/wfm/README.md

 ![alt text](https://raw.githubusercontent.com/tenox7/wfm/master/screenshot.png "WFM Screenshot")

 ## History
-The application begun its life in 1994 as a perl CGI script for CERN httpd server to allow uploading and managing customer logs by field support engineers over the web.
+WFM begun its life around 1994 as a Perl CGI script for CERN httpd server to allow uploading and managing customer logs by field support engineers over the web and as a front end to FTP server.
 Later rewritten in C language, when CGIC library and Apache httpd were released.
 Up to 2015 WFM has been a closed source commercial application, supported by a few companies.
 WFM is now released as open source.

 ## Installation